raghavendra17/Auto-Insurance-Claim-Predicton/README.md

 ## Problem Statement:

-To Predicts the probability that a driver will initiate an auto insurance claim in the next year.
+Build a Machine learning model to Predicts the probability that a driver will initiate an auto insurance claim in the next year.

 Most companies charge a flat premium to the customers irrespective of their risk for filing an insurance claim.
 Inaccuracies in car insurance company’s claim predictions raise the cost of insurance for good drivers and reduce the price for bad ones.
 Our project will help the insurance company in following ways: